About Paul O’Brien

 I’m independent and not affiliated with any email provider.

-When I write critically about Gmail, Proton, Fastmail, or others, it’s not to promote alternatives — it’s to surface the assumptions those systems are built on.
+When I write critically about Gmail, Proton, Fastmail, or others, it’s not to push an alternative — it’s to surface the assumptions those systems are built on, and the trade-offs they expect you to live with.

 Some posts include affiliate links, disclosed clearly where they appear.
-They don’t influence conclusions, coverage, or rankings.
-This site is not a review farm, a growth experiment, or a content funnel.
+They help support the site, but they don’t influence conclusions, coverage, or rankings.
+You can read more in the Affiliate Link Disclosure.

 What else I write about

-While email is the core focus, I also write about:
+Email is the core focus, but I also write about the things that sit around it:

 - Privacy and data protection